flaviosms/Portfolio/README.md

 To test our solution locally, we first need to setup a test kubernetes enviroment, in my case I used Minikube.
 If you prefer you can use a test enviroment in AWS for example.

 Make sure you have:

-A Kubernetes cluster
+- A Kubernetes cluster

-kubectl
+- kubectl

-docker
+- docker

-helm
+- helm

 After that we need to get our inputs deployed, for simplicity I used bitnami's Postgres and Strimzi's Kafka using helm to deploy our sources.
 Under Deploys/databases we have the create table and some inserts to our description and performance data.

+The test is still being developed locally, the current status is: strimzi kafka is up postgresql is up spark-operator is up

+Missing:
+A s3 alternative (local hdfs maybe)
+Debezium configured
+sparkstreaming process developed